 Social Housing is a form of rental housing that is designed to specifically cater to the problem of housing inequality and affordability.
 The pricing of these projects is not determined by the usual market forces of supply and demand, but by the economic capacities of the future occupants or users.
 The concept of social housing architecture design was introduced to remediate the current disparity that exists between the purchasing power and need for shelter, especially amongst groups from economically weaker sections and underprivileged communities.
 The model has exhibited varying degrees of success but has become absolutely essential to correct the inequitable systems of real estate and their functioning.

-The ownership and maintenance of these projects usually resides with the state, or different non-profit organizations, or sometimes – a combination of both.
+The ownership and maintenance of these projects usually reside with the state, or different non-profit organizations, or sometimes – a combination of both.
 The authorities are usually the ones tasked with rationing the prices of the products.
-However, designers, planners and architects have a unique role in establishing these projects.
-It is important to realize the special level of attention and detail that needs to be conferred unto these projects.
+However, designers, planners, and architects have a unique role in establishing these projects.
+It is important to realize the special level of attention and detail that needs to be conferred upon these projects.
 Some things to remember while designing these projects are:

-In the case of social housing it is important to consider different factors that affect the microclimate of the site.
-This leads to a further cost reduction by minimizing heat gain to the structure, that further reduces the expenditure on passive heat gain.
+In the case of social housing, it is important to consider different factors that affect the microclimate of the site.
+This leads to a further cost reduction by minimizing heat gain to the structure, which further reduces the expenditure on passive heat gain.
 Implementing best practice solutions, particularly those relating to solar and wind orientation can help achieve this goal.

 The act of living in a social housing project is currently shrouded by stigma within society.
 It is important that while designing, attention is given to the building expression.
 A building designed for social housing does not necessarily have to look like the current industry-standard social housing project.
 It is important to provide dignified living conditions.

-Last, but obviously not the least – affordability should take precedence when compared to all other design considerations.
-A social housing project can only be termed as much when the project actually is within the stipulated budget of not just the builder or designer, but the end use, the occupant.
+Last, but obviously not least – affordability should take precedence when compared to all other design considerations.
+A social housing project can only be termed as much when the project actually is within the stipulated budget of not just the builder or designer, but the end-use, the occupant.